robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 #### 2.2.1: `vector` -> `array`

-There is a function, `getPossibleMoves`, which takes in a `GameState` and returns a list of possible moves from that state.
+There is a function, `getPossibleMoves`, which takes in a `GameState` and returns a `vector` of possible moves from that state.
 This gets called for every `GameState`.
-It returns a `vector`, so it always makes an allocation.
-I replaced it with a `std::array` which doesn't make an allocation from the heap.
+Since it returns a `vector`, it always makes an allocation.
+I replaced it with a `std::array` which doesn't make a heap allocation.

 ```diff
 - std::vector<MoveOrAction> getPossibleMoves(GameState gs) {